top of page

 .

-Supplement 2: Robert Ragen's cot where he slept at work when working late.
+Supplement 2: Robert Ragen's cot where he slept in his grandfather's shed that became his childhood workshop.

 Robert Ragen wrote: "Delay Line."